 - Things With Wings: Mythological Figures in Ancient Greek Art.
 Ward Museum, Salisbury.
 2009.

-Provenance Prince Boris Chakhoskoy (consul or vice-consul of Russia at Bourges), 1884-85, [found in Apollonia, Thrace]; A. van Branteghem [date and mode of acquisition unknown]; N. M. Pacha [date and mode of acquisition unknown]; Henry Walters, Baltimore, 1906 [mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.
+Provenance Prince Boris Chakhoskoy (Shakhovskoy) (consul or vice-consul of Russia at Bourgas), 1884-85, [found in Apollonia, Bulgaria (modern Sozopol)]; A. van Branteghem, Brussels, [date and mode of acquisition unknown]; Nahle Montran Pacha, Paris, [date and mode of acquisition unknown]; Henry Walters, Baltimore, 1906, [mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.

 Credit Acquired by Henry Walters, 1906